rallekralle11/Anna2040/README.md

 3,8-32V buck converter with:

-lossless reverse polarity protection on the barrel jack and VIN pin

-USB power fuse
+low-side lossless reverse polarity protection on the all power inputs USB power fuse

 LEDs on both pin 13 and 25 as on the uno and pico